The Pearl of the Aegean Sea; this name is justified. If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 Kültürpark is one of the most famous parks in Izmir.
 It was established in 1936.
 Located in the Konak district, this park hosts İzmir’s best-known fair.

-It includes many activities and is situated in an area of 420 thousand square metres.
-The park has more than 8 thousand trees and around 200 plant species.
+It includes many activities and is situated on a land area of 420 000 square metres.
+The park has more than 8,000 trees and around 200 plant species.

 There are different activities you can explore when you go to Kültürpark.
 You can participate in the “Re-Cinematheque” activity in the Izmir Art Building free of charge!
 In addition, artistic activities are held at certain times of the year.

 Do not miss the concerts and plays at the Atatürk Open Air Theatre.
-If you wish, you can sit on the grass and enjoy the green and peace.
+You can sit on the grass and enjoy the green and peace if you wish.
 When you go to İzmir, you should explore that wonderful area.

 3. Take Photos and Feed the Pigeons at the Clock Tower

-There is an iconic place where the Clock Tower is located in Konak Square in the downtown area.
+The Clock Tower is an iconic landmark in Konak Square in the downtown area.
 There, you will find the beautiful Clock Tower, a gift from German Emperor Wilhelm II to Ottoman King Abdul Hamid II and a symbol of the city.

 This is also the entrance to the old bazaar with connections to buses, a tram system, and urban ferries.
 Konak Square is also a popular hangout and great for people-watching.